-Strategic Goal 3.
-Preserve the public trust by maintaining and improving organizational excellence.
+Preserve the public trust by maintaining and growing organizational excellence.

 Goal 3 embodies the entire CSB organization and its philosophy to promote continual improvement.
-In a government environment of flat and declining budgets for the foreseeable future, agency leaders and staff must use more cost-effective means to conduct agency activities.
+In a government environment of finite budgets for the foreseeable future, agency leaders and staff must use more cost-effective means to conduct agency activities.
 For the CSB, this includes both mission-oriented and support activities.
-Organizational excellence at CSB is embodied by six overarching principles:
+Organizational excellence at the CSB is embodied by six overarching principles: